-Subcommittee Chair Kim Reddig called the meeting to order at 5:02pm and a roll call confirmed a quorum was present.
-Katrina Nicholas (member) was noted as absent Ms. Pierce reported that Stacey Whittaker was away on vacation.
+Subcommittee Chair Kim Reddig was present in the meeting by phone with an unstable connection, so Executive Director Pierce called the meeting to order at 5:01pm and a roll call confirmed a quorum was present.
+Shawn Binn, Marvelee Clayworth were noted as excused absent.

-Ms. Reddig introduced the agenda item and read the following statement pursuant to AB219 (2023): "I will now review the instructions for providing public comment during this meeting: Any person wishing to make public comment may attend this meeting and provide public comment in one of the following ways: 1.
+Ms. Pierce introduced the agenda item and read the following statement pursuant to AB219 (2023): "I will now review the instructions for providing public comment during this meeting: Any person wishing to make public comment may attend this meeting and provide public comment in one of the following ways: 1.
 Attend the meeting and provide public comment in-person at the physical location; OR 2.
 Attend the meeting and provide public comment virtually through the Zoom teleconference video link listed on the agenda; OR 3.
 Attend the meeting and provide public comment telephonically through the Zoom telephone number listed at the end of the meeting agenda with additional public comment instructions.
 Public comment is welcomed by the Board.
 Public comment will be limited to five minutes per person and comments based on viewpoint will not be restricted.
 A public comment time will be available prior to action items on the agenda and on any matter not specifically included on the agenda as the last item on the agenda.
 At the discretion of the Board Chair, additional public comment may be heard when that item is reached.
 The Board Chair may allow additional time to be given a speaker as time allows and in their sole discretion.
 Prior to the commencement and conclusion of a contested case or a quasi-judicial proceeding that may affect the due process rights of an individual, the Board may refuse to consider public comment."

-Ms. Reddig then called for public comment.
+Ms. Pierce then called for public comment.
 There was no public comment.

-Approval of the Minutes: Subcommittee Meeting of March 25, 2024
+Approval of the Minutes: Subcommittee Meeting of June 24, 2024

-Ms. Reddig introduced the item and asked if there were any comments or corrections noted in the minutes.
-Hearing none, Ms. Reddig called for a motion.
-Shawn Binn made a motion to approve the minutes as written.
-Christy Fleck seconded the motion.
+Ms. Pierce introduced the item and asked if there were any comments or corrections needed.
+Stacey Whittaker noted that a correction was needed to reflect that she was present in the June meeting, and Ms. Pierce called for a motion.
+Andrea Menicucci made a motion to approve the minutes with the correction to reflect Ms. Whittaker's attendance, and Nancy Kuhles seconded the motion.
 The motion passed unanimously.

-Review and Recommendation to the Board on Proposed Revisions to NRS 637B and NAC 637B to Address SLP Assistant Licensing, Supervision and Telesupervision Provided by Supervising SLPs, and Related Sections Ms. Pierce summarized that following the March 2024 meeting the draft language document was revised with several sections noted for further discussion.
-Ms. Pierce also explained that the Board will need to review and approved a final draft of its BDR at the July 31, 2024 meeting and asked that the Subcommittee prioritize recommendations for NRS revisions during this meeting, as work on NAC sections may continue concurrent to the legislative session.
+Review and Recommendation to the Board on Proposed Revisions to NRS 637B and NAC 637B to Address SLP Assistant Licensing, Supervision and Telesupervision Provided by Supervising SLPs, and Related Sections Ms. Pierce summarized the issues for review, summarizing the Subcommittee's June 2024 meeting actions where the Subcommittee recommended final NRS draft language to the Board, which was approved by the Board at its